Skip to content

 To add a mortgage, follow these steps:

-1. Click on the "Add New Mortgage" () button.
+1. Click on the "Add New Mortgage" () button while in edit mode.

 2. In the form that appears, enter all the appropriate information.